 The following posts made by the institution after the earthquake in our country also emphasised the seriousness of this issue.

-One of the other important points mentioned in the announcement of the Agency is that the posts made on social media should be acted by considering the possibility of causing discrimination and victimisation for the person concerned.
-The situations that may lead to this at the time of disaster and in the society in general can be predicted by an average person, and the obligation to act in a way not to harm the disaster victims who are already under serious life threats applies to everyone.
+One of the other important points mentioned in the announcement of the Agency is that the posts made on social media should be acted by considering the possibility of causing discrimination and victimization for the person concerned.
+The situations that may lead to this at the time of disaster and in society in general can be predicted by an average person, and the obligation to act in a way not to harm the disaster victims who are already under serious life threats applies to everyone.

 Photographs and videos taken by the press or the people present at the scene of the disaster regarding the moments of rescue from the rubble after the disaster are personal data, and the effects of this sharing on the person concerned should be considered when sharing them on social media.
 Although there are legitimate reasons such as freedom of information and planning of emergency management, there is a conflict between these reasons and the right to privacy of the relevant disaster victim.
 In this conflict, proportionality, proportionality, being limited to the purpose and general ethical rules should always be observed in terms of personal data.
 In summary, one should be very careful about the reliability and accuracy of the posts made on social media in case of a disaster.

 In order to meet the urgent needs of people who suffer during disasters, aid announcements can be made or campaigns can be carried out through social media or various platforms.

 This complex post-disaster environment enables the emergence of fraudsters or those conducting fake aid campaigns.
 In order to increase the credibility of the aforementioned actions, malicious persons may also use the personal data of the victims of the disaster.

 It is important that people pay attention to the information they share on social media and verify before participating in such campaigns.
 To raise awareness of these scams, official aid organizations should disclose their policies on fundraising on their websites and social media accounts.